-High wind speed check: Data rejected if observed or first guess wind speeds are above 25 m/s (RSCAWLI).
-Performed by obs\preproc/fgwnd.F90

-Sea ice check: Data rejected if sea ice fraction is greater than 0.1 (RSCATLI).
-Performed by obs\preproc/fgwnd.F90

-Global Quality Control: If the average distance-to-the-cone residual for the backscatter measurements during a (1 hour) time slot for any of the active nodes is above the QC threshold all ERS data for that time slot is blacklisted.
-This is done by the routine obs\preproc/scaqc.F90.
+- High wind speed check: Data rejected if observed or first guess wind speeds are above 25 m/s (RSCAWLI).
+Performed by obs preproc/FGWND - Sea ice check: Data rejected if sea-ice fraction is higher than 0.01 (RSCATLI) This upper limit used to be 0.1.
+However, since CY24R3 it was made more strict because it was found to be insufficient to remove all sea-ice contaminated data.
+Performed by obs_preproc/FGWND - Global quality control: If the average distance-to-the-cone residual for the backscatter measurements during an observation time slot (30 minutes since CY24R3, and 1 hour for older cycles) for any of the active nodes is above the QC threshold, all ERS data for that time slot is blacklisted.
+This is done by the routine obs_preproc/SCAQC.

-There is no back ground wind check performed on scatterometer data, but data may be de-weighted or effectively removed from the analysis during the minimisation in 4D-Var by variational quality control (Andersson and Järvinen (1999)).
+There is no background wind check performed on ERS scatterometer data, but data may be de-weighted or effectively removed from the analysis during the minimization in 4D-Var by variational quality control (Andersson and Järvinen (1999)).

-Quality control decisions and departures from background and analyses are appended to each subset in the feedback BUFR message.
+Quality control decisions and departures from background and analyses are appended to each subset in the feed-back BUFR message.